Applicants who want to become a CT Notary Public must complete the following steps:

 - The words "My commission expires _______ (date)" (optional)

-If you do not include your commission expiration date on your seal, you may have a separate stamp with that information, as it is required on all notarial acts performed.
+If you do not include your commission expiration date on your seal, you may have a separate stamp with that information, as you must include your commission expiration date on all notarial acts performed.

 Do I need a surety bond or insurance?